deng-gdb/eurostat-gdp-airflow/README.md

 ## Local Machine
 [To Index](#index)

-In the project architecture a local machine is used in order to create the project infrastructure in the Cloud, to create a Docker image for the Prefect flows execution environment, and for ssh communication with GCP Compute Engine VM instance.
+In the project architecture a local machine is used in order to create the project infrastructure in the Cloud, to create a Docker image for the Airflow and as a host for the Airflow.

 So, on the local machine the following software should be installed:
 - Python
 - Google Cloud SDK
 - Git
 - Terraform
-- Prefect
 - Docker

 The details see in the section [Setup local development environment](#setup-local-development-environment).